cobalthq/cobalt-product-public-docs/content/en/SeverityLevels/_index.md

   - Reduced availability of data or systems
   - Potential losses of money or reputation

+The OWASP Risk Rating Methodology specifies High, Medium, and Low levels.
+We've added Critical and Informational levels to help you prioritize our findings.

 When our pentesters find vulnerabilities, they use the standard OWASP risk model and then classify them into one of the following levels: